 Variety is the Spice of Life

-Just about the only wines you will find at the Safeway stores are major brands and the most popular varietals.
+Just about the only wines, you will find at the Safeway stores are major brands and the most popular varietals.
 Chances are you will not find any Riesling, Albariño, Rousanne, Grenache, or other lesser-known varietals.
-If you just choose the popular varietals, you are truly missing out on a wine experience.
+If you just choose the traditional varietals, you are truly missing out on a wine experience.

-There is no wine expert to guide you in your choices.
-You’re lucky if you spot a Safeway worker in the wine aisles.
+There is usually no wine expert to guide you in your choices.